-I’ve been teaching motocross for over 25 years.
-I know what you want.
-You want to have fun riding and/or racing.
-You want to ride with more speed and control, to ride hard longer without getting so tired, to ride safer and not get hurt.
+I’ve been teaching motocross for nearly 30 years.
+I know what most riders want.
+They want to have fun riding and/or racing.
+They want to ride with more speed and control, to ride hard longer without getting so tired, to ride safer and not get hurt.
 I have trained beginners to the world’s best, from McGrath to Villopoto.
-For the last 25 years I’ve made becoming a better rider a branch of science.
-I’m sure you’ll be happy with how much my Motocross Schools and/or Technique DVDs can help you Become a Better Rider!
+For the last 28 years I’ve made becoming a better rider a branch of science.
+I’m sure you’ll be happy with how much my Motocross Schools and/or Technique DVDs or Streams can help you Become a Better Rider!

-From there my passion for motocross grew and grew.
-The next year at 14 I was racing about every weekend and riding about 3 or 4 days per week.
-At first I wouldn’t call it practicing as there were no tracks to practice on.
-Like most at the time I rode what was available in my area to ride.
-That was trails and stripe mines.
+By the time I was 14 I was racing about every weekend and practicing about 3 or 4 days per week.
 By age 16 I was racing the open expert class and winning everything in PA, OH and NY.
 At age 18 Husqvarna started my Factory Racing Career.
 I stayed with Husky for 3 years (1972, 73 and 74).
 Then it was Factory Kawasaki for 3 years, then Can-Am for 1 year, then Honda for 1 year, Yamaha for 1 year and Suzuki for 1 year.
-During that time I won the 500cc Super Cross Championship for Husqvarna in 1974.
+During that time I won the 500cc Supercross Championship for Husqvarna in 1974.
 I also won several Nationals and placed 2nd and 3rd in the AMA 500 National Series in 1976 and 1979.
 In 1977 I raced as a member of the U.S. team in the Motocross and Trophy des Nations that were held in France and Holland.
-In 1982 I began racing in the 500cc World Championship Grand Prix.
+In 1982 I began racing in the 500cc World Championship Grand Prix Series.
 My best year was 1982 when I placed 7th in the 500cc series.
 During my racing career I was always a top 10 finisher in World Class MX Competition.

-In order to reach all you MX enthusiasts, I produced the (Gary Semics Motocross Techniques DVD Series.
-The 3 volume series presently includes 16 technique DVDs, 2 motocross fitness training DVDs a Bike Set Up DVD, one vintage DVD called (The Evolution of Motocross), The 2 Day MX School DVD, some other stand alone DVDs and The popular Motocross Practice Manual, for a total of 22 DVDs as of March 2012.
-In 1993 I also began to franchise my schools out to other qualified instructors Worldwide that I have personally trained to teach the same way I do.
+In order to reach all you MX enthusiasts, I produced the “Gary Semics Motocross Techniques DVD Series”.
+The 3 volume series presently includes 20 technique DVDs, 2 motocross fitness training DVDs, The 2 Day MX School DVD, some other stand alone DVDs, one historic DVD called (The Evolution of Motocross), 2 CDs and a Motocross Practice Manual,. for a total of 26 DVDs as of May 2014.
+The DVDs can also be Streamed.

 Keep it real, keep an attitude of gratitude,